mynaphotomynaphoto

 /

-8 min readUpdated: 5/17/2026
+9 min readUpdated: 7/4/2026

-This article covers the data specs for web resumes, how they relate to the paper specs, and the full workflow from smartphone shot to upload-ready file.
+Unlike a paper resume, a web resume specifies its photo size in pixels.
+This article covers the specs by service and the full workflow from a smartphone shot to an upload-ready file.

 Web Resume vs Paper Resume Specs